 to the congregation the following day, Mothering Sunday, to increase

 Christmas 2012 was started by the children holding a sale of cakes and crafts, made by themselves.
 They donated the proceeds to Operation Noah, a Christian charity with a focus on reducing climate change - read the article Shell Seekers support Operation Noah.
 See photos of the Sunday School for the first 150 years until 2013 on the page Sunday School.
 The children raised enough money from a cake sale to buy 20 Scholar Packs, providing basic stationery to schoolchildren in countries across Africa and in 2014 they raised £282 from their Christmas Crafts Sale which was enough to sponsor 18 olive trees for Embrace the Middle East’s re-planting project.
 Read the article How we helped schools in Africa.
 The Shell Seekers continued to thrive and learn much during the following years.
-See the articles Going live on the web and Bible heroes to inspire and see the photo album Shell Seekers Bible Royalty.
+See the article Going live on the web.

 During their session on Remembrance Sunday, 13th November 2016, the Shell Seekers learned about why remembering those men and women who gave their lives for the peace and freedom we enjoy today, during the two World Wars and all the other wars and conflicts throughout the world, is so important.
 They discovered that both British and Canadian service men and women are buried in the churchyard and they made each one a named poppy to thank and remember them.